 Our relentless focus on developer experience is matched only by our resolve to offer customers all the infrastructure flexibility they need without the associated complexity.
 This has helped us evolve from what started as a passion project in late 2017 to something that looks very different today:

 Tens of thousands of developers and businesses have created more than 300,000 services on Render.
 In addition to APIs and full stack apps, we now support static sites, cron jobs, managed PostgreSQL databases, background workers, private services, and of course, Docker containers, with more managed services on the way.

-We’ve launched multiple industry-firsts in the PaaS market, including private networking, persistent storage, managed wildcard SSL, and true resource-based autoscaling, effectively blurring the boundaries between PaaS and IaaS.
+We’ve launched multiple industry-firsts in the PaaS market, including private networking, persistent storage, managed wildcard TLS certificates, and true resource-based autoscaling, effectively blurring the boundaries between PaaS and IaaS.